vjekoart/retrovizor/Readme.md

         * Terminal fonts and feeling
         * Markdown code inspiration for exposing "bare-bones" - code
         * Code editor colors and symbols
-    * Homepage
-        * Improve loading (default) state (part of the title+nav approach)
-        * Improve the animation by improving lines and fine-tunning
+    * ImageDegradator: make it interesting, add something
     * Code
-        * Remove dates from Code* views, they clutter the information
         * Fine tune experiment controls UI/UX
             * Should look like a machine, intuitive, user should know what to do
             * Responsive
-        * Improve Image Degradator, make it interesting, add something
         * Fine-tune UI/UX of Image Degradator
             * Fine tune paramteres so it makes sense to change them
             * Fine tune UX messages